Ghost (Swedish band): Musical style and influences

 In an interview, a Nameless Ghoul said they are influenced by "everything ranging from classic rock to the extreme underground metal bands of the '80s to film scores to the grandeur of emotional harmonic music."
 A member of the band said the Swedish and Scandinavian black metal movement of the early '90s plays a major role in their act, and said that each member has come from a metal background.
 However, the band has stated several times that they do not aim to be a metal band.
 For their second album, Ghost chose a more diverse songwriting style; a member said, "we tried to deliberately have every song have its own signature."

 Only a few members actually write songs.
 The writers compose an acoustic outline of songs before other instrumentation is added so it sounds like a group, rather than being dominated by guitar.
 In 2017, Forge claimed that he was the main author of every song except "Year Zero" and "Zenith", which were Persner's ideas.
 Asked how he keeps Ghost's sound intact despite large lineup changes, Forge said he has to teach them to play like he does; explaining that while he is a good guitar player, he is only an "okay" drummer, bassist and keyboardist.
 So it is a matter of getting them to "underperform [laughs] together."

 Their lyrics are often Satanic in nature; one Ghoul said, "the first album is about the forthcoming arrival of the Devil, spoken very much in biblical terms, much like the church will say that doomsday is near.
 [Infestissumam] is about the presence of the Devil and the presence of the Antichrist."
 However, the band has said several times their image is all tongue-in-cheek, citing that "We have no militant agenda.
 We are an entertainment group."
+The band uses humor during their shows.
 Infestissumam also deals with "how people relate to a deity or God, themes like submission and superstition, the horrors of being religious."
 Additionally, a Nameless Ghoul said the second album is about "how mankind—predominantly men—what they have deemed to be the presence of the Devil, throughout history and even nowadays.
-And that’s why the record is so fueled with sexual themes and females ... the Inquisition was basically men accusing women of being the Devil just because they had a hard-on for them."
+And that's why the record is so fueled with sexual themes and females ... the Inquisition was basically men accusing women of being the Devil just because they had a hard-on for them."
 The group's theatrics are influenced by Kiss, David Bowie and Alice Cooper, but a member said they are more influenced by Pink Floyd.
 A Ghoul later cited Death SS as an influence on their "gimmick" but not their music.